alicekellings/Sidebuzcom/src/content/blog/your-ultimate-guide-to-trading-platform-coupons.md

 ## The Fine Print Matters

-When you discover a discount, don’t just hit “apply” without understanding the terms and conditions.
+When you discover a discount, don’t just hit “apply�?without understanding the terms and conditions.
 The fine print can impact the real value of the offer, and you want to make sure you’re getting what you think you’re paying for.